 Further recognition includes grants and residencies: Bullseye Glass; Guanlan Original Printmaking Base, Shenzhen, China; Past Projections of Future: Integrating New Technology with Traditional Print Media, University of Texas at Arlington; Alberta Foundation for the Arts; Canada Research Council; Proyecto'ace, Buenos Aires, Argentina and Kala Art Institute, Berkeley, California, among others.

-Murillo's teaching and professional practice is centered around global contemporary printmaking, dialog, and cultural exchange.
-She is an executive board member of Kala Art Institute and SGC International, former president of the California Society of Printmakers and co-chaired the 2014 SGC International Print Conference, San Francisco Bay Area.
+Murillo's teaching and professional practice is centered around global contemporary printmaking, dialogue, and cultural exchange.
+She is an executive board member of Kala Art Institute, former president of the California Society of Printmakers and co-chaired the 2014 SGC International Print Conference, San Francisco Bay Area.